Should My Small Business Be a Corporation or an LLC?

 - C-Corp

-Entity types and legal formations are separate but associated with each other.
-In simple terms, a business entity is your defined relationship with the IRS and the federal government, and a legal formation is your defined relationship with your state.
-You’re required to determine both a business entity and a legal formation, but you need to have a legal formation first to determine your business entity options.
+Entities and legal formations are separate but associated with each other.
+A business entity is your defined relationship with the IRS and the federal government, and a legal formation is your defined relationship with your state.

 With so many options to choose from, things can get confusing.
 Now that you’ve seen our breakdown of what corporations are, what LLCs are, and the differences between entity types and legal structures, you have a better understanding of if a corporation, LLC, or even both are good options for your business.